(and other questions we’ve been asked about the subject)

 Here’s what we know about sleep – or the lack of it.
 Our experience and research has shown that the problem with sleep resides in our internal environment (i.e. our physiology or biological health), not our external environment (with the exception of light, because this also has a huge effect on your internal environment).
 What we eat, how well we store glycogen, the level of our stress hormones, are some of the places where the secret to sleep is to be found.
 Yes, sleep hygiene can play a part to set the scene for sleep, but on its own it can be a fruitless endeavour.
 In our experience, what matters most is our internal environment, not the external one.

-That means that current advice isn’t addressing the whole picture, and that’s why we set about creating our business – to pass on the advice, understanding and products that work on us and Sophie’s clients – AND our very own sleep drink.
-Beauty Sleep.
+That means that current advice isn’t addressing the whole picture, and that’s why we set about creating our business – to pass on the advice, understanding and products that work on us and Sophie’s clients – including our very own sleep drink.

 During the time we’ve been helping people back to sleep, we’ve been asked many (common) questions about sleep.
 This blog summarises the top twenty most commonly asked questions about sleep.
 It’s a long one – so you might like to put the kettle on first and read this over a cuppa.